Thank you for reading our post, please rate this article at the end.

 What Exactly is the Point of Contention?

 So here’s the bitter truth.
-Over the past few decades, there has been an exponential increase in the corporatization of the trucking industry.
+Over the past few decades, the trucking industry has undergone exponential corporatization.
 This increase is explicit in the shift from “Truck Stops” to “Travel Centers.”
 Franchises capitalize on the increasing needs of long-haulers.

 Additionally, truckers are mandated by law to rest for a set number of hours before resuming their drive.
-This becomes problematic when strict regulations severely restrict the options available to Truck Drivers on where they can park.
+This becomes problematic when strict regulations severely limit the parking options available to Truck Drivers.

 In contrast, RVers can essentially park wherever, and that’s no exaggeration.
 Nor must they abide by unyielding driving laws.

-So where does that leave you, a well-intended RVer who just wants to avail the parking facilities to which he is already entitled?
+So where does that leave you, a well-intentioned RVer who just wants to avail himself of the parking facilities to which he is already entitled?
 Basically, all of this was to say that you must always be considerate in your conduct at a truck stop.

 A good rule of thumb is to call ahead and confirm if a truck stop has any available RV parking.
 Most of all, never, I repeat, never, park in a Trucker’s spot.